skypjack/entt/README.md

 Consider it a work in progress.
 For more details and an updated list, please refer to the [online documentation](https://skypjack.github.io/entt/).
 It probably contains much more.
-Moreover, the whole API is fully documented in-code for those who are brave enough to read it.<br/>
+Moreover, the whole API is fully documented in-code for those who are brave enough to read it.

-Continue reading to know how the different parts of the project work or follow the link above to take a look at the API reference.
+Currently, `EnTT` is tested on Linux, Microsoft Windows and OS X. It has proven to work also on both Android and iOS.<br/>
+Most likely it will not be problematic on other systems as well, but has not been sufficiently tested so far.

 ## Code Example